SAP/spartacus-docs/_pages/dev/features/punchout.md

 }),
 ```

-### Modify PunchOut Pages Link
+### Modifying the PunchOut Pages Link

-The Punchout feature in Composable Storefront defines specific routes for handling punchout-related pages.
-These routes correspond to key steps in the punchout process, such as session initiation, requisition handling, cart inspection, and error display.
+The PunchOut feature in Composable Storefront defines specific routes for handling PunchOut-related pages.
+These routes correspond to key steps in the PunchOut process, such as session initiation, requisition handling, cart inspection, and error display.
 You can customize these routes by modifying the routing configuration, allowing you to change the URL paths or adjust route protection and authentication behavior to fit your storefront requirements.

-#### Default Routing Configuration

-The default routing configuration for punchout pages is defined as follows:
+The default routing configuration for PunchOut pages is defined as follows:

 ```ts
 export const defaultPunchoutRoutingConfig: RoutingConfig = {